mibrgmv/leetcode-blind-75/README.md

 ## What is Blind 75?
-Blind 75 is a popular list of 75 coding problems compiled by a user on Blind, a popular platform for career and workplace discussions.
+Blind 75 is a popular list of 75 coding problems compiled by a user on Blind, a platform for career and workplace discussions.
 It is specifically designed to help software engineers prepare for technical interviews, particularly for positions at top tech companies.

 ## Problems featured in the Blind 75 list
 | Solution                                                                                | Name                                                      | Link                                                                                                        | Topics                                                                 | Difficulty |